volodymyrhudyma/blog/content/blog/2020-05-25-how-to-clone-an-object-in-javascript.md

 console.log(JSON.stringify(obj)); // Prints "{}"
 ```

-You can potentially loose some data without even knowing that, as you wouldn't even be warned by the JavaScript.
+You can potentially lose some data without even knowing that, as you wouldn't even be warned by the JavaScript.

 Calling `JSON.stringify` with such data types doesn't throw any errors.